 First shown in Fantastic Four #52 (July '66), Wakanda possesses the largest stores of Vibranium on Earth, the result of a massive meteor strike.
 The radiation emitted by the meteorite caused mutations in small portions of the Wakandan population, turning some into "demons spirits", who attacked their fellow tribe members.
 The first Black Panther, Bashenga, sealed off the meteorite and formed the nation's religion: the Panther Cult.

 Years later, under the ruling of King T'Chaka the Great (father of the modern Black Panther, T'Challa), Wakanda was cut off from the rest of the world.
 T'Chaka knew that the rare vibranium would bring Wakanda many enemies.
 Using only small amounts of the nation's mineral wealth, T'Chaka sent Wakanda's most intellectual citizens to the corners of the Earth, to learn everything they could in tandem with their own discoveries.
-As a result, Wakanda's level of technological and economic achievements exceeded those of the traditional world, making it the most advanced civilizations on Earth.
+As a result, Wakanda's level of technological and economic achievements exceeded those of the traditional world, making it the most advanced civilization on Earth.
 Wakanda has never been conquered in the entire history of it's existence.
-Although it did suffer great damage during AvsX.
+Although it did suffer great damage during AvX.

 Major languages: Wakandian, Yoruba, Hausa, English; Afroasiatic, Nilo-Saharan, Niger-Congo, Khoe, Austronesian, Indo-European